FahadZaheerfzr/Roburna-Info/README.md

-# Getting Started with Create React App
+# Getting Started with React, Tailwind & React Router

+This is a boiler plate for React to use with Tailwind CSS and React Router Dom

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts